Carl Dixon: Career

 His youngest daughter, Lauren Dixon, is most publicly known for her role as Stevie Lake on the 2008 series reboot of The Saddle Club.
 Dixon wrote the song "Just Because" for The Saddle Club season 3 CD "Best Friends".

 28 years after the release of its last album, Coney Hatch regrouped, keeping a promise by Andy Curran made to Dixon while he was in his coma, that if he survived they would release a new album.
-Coney Hatch Four was released by the European label Frontiers Records in 2013 and was voted into the top 50 rock albums of 2013 by the UK's Classic Rockm agazine but the album received little airplay in Canada.
+Coney Hatch Four was released by the European label Frontiers Records in 2013 and was voted into the top 50 rock albums of 2013 by the UK's Classic Rock magazine but the album received little airplay in Canada.